-There's a reason why scientists consider the gut microbiome (that's the ecosystem of bacteria that lives in your gastrointestinal tract) to be just as important as the other vital organs in your body––it plays such a critical role in so many different areas of your health that it's frankly astonishing that it’s just now getting the attention it deserves.1
+There's a reason why scientists consider the gut microbiome (that's the ecosystem of bacteria that lives in your gastrointestinal tract) to be just as important as the other vital organs in your body––it plays such an active role in so many different areas of your health that it's frankly astonishing that it’s just now getting the attention it deserves.1

-For instance, did you know that the healthier the bacteria in your gut are, the better your mood is likely to be?
-The same goes for your immunity, your sleep, your skin, and the balance of yeast in your body, just to name a few of the many things your microbiome affects.2,3,4,5,6
+For instance, did you know that when your gut microbiome is populated with a diverse mix of healthy probiotic strains, this helps support a positive mood?
+The same goes for your immunity, your sleep, your skin, and the balance of yeast in your body, just to name a few of the many bodily systems your microbiome interacts with.2,3,4,5,6

 Since your gut microbiome is connected to the well-being of so many other parts of your body, if it's off, then chances are something else is going to be out of whack too.
 Even very healthy people can do things that put their gut off balance without knowing it, and anyway, our modern Western lifestyle is definitely less than ideal for supporting gut health.
 Things like exposure to chemicals in water, getting antibiotics into your system through food or medications, eating processed foods, or just getting stressed out can do a number on your bacteria.